opnfv/container4nfv/docs/development/ngvsrequirements/ngvs-requirements-document.rst

 -  Choose which hardware node to run the VNF on factors such as AAA, ML prediction or MANO

--  Start the VNF(s) depending on a trigger e.g. receiving requests such as DHCP, DNS or upon data packet or NULL trigger
+-  Start the VNF(s) depending on a trigger e.g. receiving requests such as DHCP,DNS or upon data packet or NULL trigger

 We use the generic term “scheduler” to refer to the placement and scheduling component in the rest of this document.
 We are not including